visualapproach/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 Build instructions and more: <a href="./Build-instructions-Bestway-WiFi-remote.pdf">Instructions</a> <br><br>

 Alternative PCB: Eric's PCB (use with LLC below, choose 1x8 ch or 2x4 ch according to the PCB): https://easyeda.com/Naesstrom/lay-z-spa_remote <br>
+Replace the resistors with wires.
+They cause more problems than they solve.<br>
 <img src="./pics/LLC_eric.jpg" width="300"><br>